Dalian: City-wide festivals and events

 Xinghai Square, Dalian Xinghai Convention & Exhibitions Center, the Dalian World Expo Center and the hotels on Renmin Road are the main places where Dalian's major annual events are held.

 Every year from January to February, the Bingyugou Ice Lantern Festival is held in Bingyugou Scenic Area in Zhuanghe City.
 The event features a large number of ice sculptures, snow sculptures and colorful ice lanterns.
 Visitors can also participate in a series of ice-sports including ice-skating, ice hockey and iceboating.

 From late April to May, the Lüshun International Cherry Blossom Festival is held.
 The main site is 203 Hill, and the other site is Longwangtang Cherry Blossom Park.
-It is said that the very first cherry trees were planted by Japanese soldiers stationed in Lüshun during World War II, in order to ease their homesickness.
+It is said that the first cherry trees were planted by Japanese soldiers stationed in Lüshun during World War II, in order to ease their homesickness.
 Today, the 203 Hill site has more than 3000 cherry trees, and boasts to be the largest cherry blossom park in China with the most varieties.

 Each May, the Dalian International Walking Festival takes place.
 The purpose of the festival is to foster health and peace for the whole community.
 It is widely popular among citizens and attracts many foreign participants.
 Dalian is the only city in China recognized by the IML Walking Association.
 Four different routes of 30 km, 20 km, 10 km, and 5 km are provided for participants, with the longest route going from Xinghai Square along Binhai Road to Laohutan Ocean Park, Bangchuidao Scenic Area and finally reaching Dalian International Conference Center.
 Starting from 2012, Jinshitan National Holiday Resort also serves as a venue for the festival.

 Every May, Dalian International Marathon is held.
 With the first marathon held in 1987, it is one of the four oldest marathon races in China.
 The main venue is the Jinshitan National Holiday Resort.

 Every June, the China International Software & Information Service Fair is held in Dalian World Expo Center.
 Officials from overseas government departments, CEOs of World Top 500, well-known consulting firms and overseas IT associations attend the fair each year.

 Dalian International Beer Festival takes place in Xinghai Square every year from July to August.
 It is similar to Oktoberfest in Munich and is a widely popular event in the city.
 Activities of the Beer Festival include exhibitions by beer manufacturers, a beer disco plaza, a beer culture exhibition, a beer drinking contest, a photography contest, the Beer Industry Summit, and a beer quiz.

 Dalian International Automotive Exhibition is held in August in Dalian Xinghai Convention & Exhibitions Center and Dalian World Expo Center.

 The annual Dalian International Fashion Festival is held in September in Dalian Xinghai Convention & Exhibitions Center and Dalian World Expo Center.
 For the past decade, the festival has been attracting the world's top fashion designers, businessmen and models to Dalian.
 Arrangement for the show includes various theme activities including the Garment Export Fair, fashion exhibitions, fashion competitions and a model contest.